tbielawa/Taboot/docs/examples.rst

 Building a Job with YAML
 ------------------------

-Most Poseidon use cases can be accomplished by crafting a YAML file and running it with the `poseidon` executable.
+Most Taboot use cases can be accomplished by crafting a YAML file and running it with the `taboot` executable.

 Here is a simple example YAML which will update an RPM and restart httpd::